 Event text Description Configuration file warning: Invalid keyword on line number .
+A line with an invalid keyword or value is ignored.
 Configuration file warning: Invalid value on line number .
-A line with an invalid keyword or value is ignored.
 Configuration file warning: Invalid section on line number .
 If a section name is invalid, all keyword/value pairs in that section are ignored.
-Configuration file warning: Keyword found outside of a section on line number .
+Configuration file warning: Keyword found outside of a section on line number.
 A keyword entered at the beginning of the file (i.e., before any section headings) is ignored.
 Configuration file warning: Configuration file exceeds maximum size.
 If the file is too large, an incomplete upload occurs.
 Reduce the size of the file, or divide it into two files, and try uploading again.
+Configuration file warning: Unable to process configuration file.
+Integrity check unsuccessful: computed value was CRC32.
+If the file is named to include the CRC32 and the computed CRC32 doesn't match the given CRC32, it will not be processed.
+Verify the contents and rename the file correctly as CRC32.